Niklas Tarvajärvi: Go Ahead Eagles

 After his contract in Karlsruher SC ended he transferred to Dutch Eerste Divisie side Go Ahead Eagles.

 RoPS

-In April 2013 it was reported that Tarvajärvi had signed a contract with Veikkausliiga team RoPS.
+In April 2013, it was reported that Tarvajärvi had signed a contract with Veikkausliiga team RoPS.
 He decided to leave the team after only 10 appearances.

 International career

 Tarvajärvi debuted in the Finland national team on 12 March 2005, coming on as a substitute against Kuwait in a friendly match.

+Coaching career

+Since his retirement, he has worked as a youth coach for SC Heerenveen, and as a head coach for VV Heerenveen.

+On 24 May 2024, Tarvajärvi was named the head coach of SC Heerenveen (women).

+Personal life

+His grandfather was a TV and radiojournalist Niilo Tarvajärvi.

+His son Niilo Tarvajärvi is also a footballer, playing for Ajax U16 youth academy team.